 Tip #5: Choose a Name Your Family Likes

 If you have a family, your new pet will likely be close to everyone in your home.
 So, you should try to call your dog something the rest of your housemates do not mind.
-If you live with your mom, naming your dog, “Killer,” might not be the best idea, as she probably does not want to scream that in her backyard.
+You also want to avoid anything that sounds like another person’s or pet’s name.

-Instead, you might want to consider a strong, regal name, or name your dog after a Greek god.
-Your mom would probably prefer if the neighbors heard her yelling, “Zeus.”
+Instead, you might want to consider a strong, regal name or name your dog after a Greek god, like “Zeus.”
 However, every family is different.
 So, it is good to consult with the other people who will care for your new pet.

 Tip #6: It Is Okay to Try a Few Names Before You Decide

 The good thing about naming your dog is that you can easily change their name if you do not like it.
-It is not like naming a baby where you have to fill out a birth certificate and let your extended friends and family know the name you have chosen.
+It is not like naming a baby, where you must fill out a birth certificate and let your extended friends and family know your chosen name.

 If you name your dog “Maximus” and decide later, they are more of a “Zeus,” no big deal.
 If you go through a couple of names in the first few days or weeks you have your dog, it should be fine.
 However, you do not want to go too long before deciding on your puppy’s name.
 Otherwise, it can make training challenging.

 Now that you’ve read through our list of over 200 strong, powerful, and tough male dog names, you hopefully have a few different names to choose from.
 If none of these names struck inspiration, there are always other avenues you can look at.
 You can name your dog after the color of their coat or even specifically for their breed.
 Some names work better for Labradors than they do for Siberian Huskies.
 But finding the perfect name for your pup isn’t an exact science.